evolvewithevan/auto-annotated-portfolio/content/pages/process.md

   - type: MediaGallerySection
     title: ''
     subtitle: >-
-      I accept the following forms of payment in order to meet you where you
+      I accept the following forms of payment, in order to meet you where you are.
-      are:
     images:
       - type: ImageBlock
         url: >-